ALaamohamed581/technocore-/README.md

-# E-Commerce App
+# technocore

 ## Overview
-The E-Commerce App is a robust web application designed to provide users with a seamless online shopping experience.
+Technocore is an E-Commerce App is a robust web application designed to provide users with a seamless online shopping experience.
 Built using modern technologies, this app allows users to browse products, manage their carts, and complete transactions with ease.

 ### Technologies Used
 - **Frontend:**
-  - TypeScript
+  - javaScript
   - React
 - **Backend:**
   - Node.js